 This morning, George Vescey - a writer predisposed to speak poorly of football, I think - made reference to a report in yesterday's Times about the Jets and head injuries.
 His usual blarney about "Why are we trying to make athletes into role models" interested me less than the fact that he seemed to suggest that the Jets were hiding something.

 We know they're not hiding a secret for sustained winning.
-It's about injuries, and while the normally suspicious New York media already has had a special axe to grind with the almost morbidly silent Eric Mangini, apparently the matter is more serious than any of that.
+It's about injuries, and while the normally suspicious New York media already has had a special axe to grind with the morbidly silent Eric Mangini, apparently the matter is more serious than any of that.
 We know that the Jets organization does not allow players to talk about their own injuries to the media.
-Specifically, however, there are serious concerns about the way that the Jets handle matters of concussive injury.
+Specifically, there are serious concerns about the way that the Jets handle matters of concussive injury.